-Digital art items are not the only use cases besides gaming.
+Digital art is not the only use case besides gaming.
 There are also crypto domains (.eth and .crypto), where NFT technology is being used.
 These domains allow you to send funds to a person using an address like satoshinakamoto.crypto or vitalikbuterin.eth.

 There is also the entire financial sector, which has endless use cases for NFTs.
 The words digitalization and tokenization are often mentioned.
 In the future, you’ll be able to invest in Apple stock by buying an NFT token instead.
 You will be also able to tokenize your financial assets.

 The concept of digital art is a difficult one to understand.
 How can anything digital be non-fungible or scarce?